 Stockholder Equity on the Balance Sheet

-For a lot of businesses, though, the less the shareholders' equity, the better.
-In some cases, shareholders' equity doesn't have much meaning at all because it doesn't take much money to produce each dollar of surplus free cash flow, so the enterprise can scale and throw off wealth for owners much more easily.
+For many businesses, the less the shareholder equity, the better.
+In some cases, shareholder equity doesn't have much meaning at all because it doesn't take much money to produce each dollar of surplus-free cash flow, so the enterprise can scale and throw off wealth for owners much more easily.

-The game is on the various platforms where players can buy it or process transactions for in-game purchases and nearly all of the revenue is unrestricted free cash flow if the business is well-run and structured correctly.
+The game is on the various platforms where players can buy it or process transactions for in-game purchases and nearly all the revenue is unrestricted free cash flow if the business is well-run and structured correctly.

 If it becomes a hit, it'd be possible for millions of dollars in income to be produced from practically no shareholder equity at all.
 It's very different from something like a railroad, which requires huge expenditures on rail track, rail cars, and the maintenance of such equipment and infrastructure.